Chad-Mowbray/JWT-Auth/README.md

 It sounds crazy, and it involves math that I won't bother trying to figure out, but we can build a very simple model that shows how it works using very small numbers.

-We'll use a Ceasar Cipher to show how Alice and Bob can send an receive encrypted messages without knowing the other's private key.
+We'll use a Ceasar Cipher (shamelessly copy-pasted from the internet) to show how Alice and Bob can send an receive encrypted messages without knowing the other's private key.

 Here is how the keys are generated: